Peter Paul Fuchs: Post-Met years

 He left the Met in 1950 to become professor of music and opera at Louisiana State University, first as conductor and teacher, then as head of the opera department in 1952.
 His responsibilities grew later in the decade when he became the conductor of the Baton Rouge Symphony Orchestra, an appointment he held for the next 16 years, and also conductor of the Birmingham Opera in Alabama and of the Beaumont Opera in Beaumont, Texas.
 In Beaumont he was conductor and stage director for 13 years.
 He also developed an international career and guest conducted in the Netherlands, Greece, Germany, Romania, Portugal, and in his native Austria, appearing with such orchestras the Tonkünstler Orchestra, the Aachen, the North German Radio Symphony Orchestra, and the Romanian National Opera, Bucharest.

 Louisiana State University awarded Peter Paul Fuchs an honorary Doctorate when he retired in 1976, and he then became Music Director and Conductor of the Greensboro Symphony Orchestra where he remained until 1988 and was also Artistic Director and Conductor of the Greensboro Opera Company from 1981 to 1992.

 He died in Greensboro on March 26, 2007.

 Personal life

 Peter and his first wife Anna Louise Fuchs (nee Granichstädten) have two sons, Roy Edward Fuchs and John Robert Fuchs.
-He was later remarried to Elissa Minet Fuchs and they had a daughter, Deborah Porazzi.
+He was later remarried to the ballerina Elissa Minet Fuchs and they had a daughter, Deborah Porazzi.